 As an Orthodox Church our main purpose is our salvation.
 We confess the Christian Faith as expressed in the Holy Scriptures, in the writings of the Apostles and the Holy Fathers and Mothers of the Church, in the Creeds and the Canons of the Ecumenical Councils, in the whole ascetic and liturgical tradition of the early, undivided Church.

 Don't worry if those words don't mean much to you yet: everybody is welcome to pray with us and experience something of our life.

-We aim to be a welcoming community, open to all people who genuinely seek to explore the life in Christ, free from the conservative culture that has often made churches unwelcoming places.
+We aim to be a welcoming community, open to all people who genuinely seek to explore the life in Christ, free from the political distractions and culture wars that have often made churches unwelcoming places.

-We aim to be a living community, allowing our faith to influence our actions in our daily lives.
+We aim to be a living community, allowing our faith in Christ to influence our actions in our daily lives.

 We aim to be a prayerful community, grounded in Orthodox Faith, worship, and life.

 Our services are offered in English, and our worship and spiritual life are conducted according to forms of prayer, fasting, and spirituality that have their origins in the ancient Orthodox tradition of Western Europe and the British Isles, and which are collectively known as the Western Rite.